EuChemS EUCYS Award

 Home » Awards » EuChemS EUCYS Award

-EuChemS special prize for best chemistry contribution at the European Union Contest for Young Scientist (EUCYS), is attributed every year at EUCYS to a young scientist for hers/his research work in the field of chemistry.
-EUCYS, an initiative of the European Commission that was set up in 1989 with the goal of promoting cooperation and interchange between young scientists and guiding them towards a future career in science and technology.
+EuChemS special prize for best chemistry contribution at the European Union Contest for Young Scientist (EUCYS), is attributed every year at EUCYS to a young scientist for their research work in the field of chemistry.
+EUCYS, an initiative of the European Commission, set up in 1989 with the goal of promoting cooperation and interchange between young scientists and guiding them towards a future career in science and technology.

 The 2023 EU Contest for Young Scientists (EUCYS) EuChemS award the best chemistry entry was received by Martyna Kniazevaitė.